Caves of Udayagiri and Khandagiri – a guided tour with the Emperor Kharavela

 The ramp to Udayagiri Cave Complex, Odisha

-The inscription of Hathi Gumfa at the Udayagiri and Khandagiri cave complex
+The inscription of Hathigumpha at the Udayagiri and Khandagiri cave complex

-Jaishree – I didn’t realize how quickly I climb the ramp following that gentleman listening the history of Orissa.
-I am now standing in front of the inscriptions at Haathi Gumpha.
+Jaishree – I didn’t realize how quickly I climb the ramp following that gentleman listening the history of Odisha.
+I am now standing in front of the inscriptions at Hathigumpha.
 I notice a special pride in his eyes when he mentioned Chedi Dynasty and the Emperor Kharavela.

 Entrance of Hathi Gumpha, Udayagiri Cave Complex, Odisha